tresoldi/multitiers/README.md

 ## TODO

+- have utils.get_orders() accept a list of orders (mostly for testing purposes) or override the call if the user already provides a list of orders (better solution?)
+- reimplement utils.sc_mapper() to a generic mapper, in order not use CLTS mapper; this implies building the manual conversion from CLTS into the generic format
 - implement initialization from saved JSON
 - modify MultiTiers.as_list() in order to return a matrix suitable for numeric analysis (or just have a different function)